nvramteja22/Rubiks-Cube-Solver/README.md

 ## Author

-Created by Ram Teja - feel free to contact me with questions or suggestions!
+Created by Ram Teja - Feel free to contact me with questions or suggestions!

 ---